Netcracker/.github/docs/workflows/npm-publish.md

-# NPM Publish
+# npm Publish

 ## Overview

-The NPM Publish workflow can be triggered in two ways:
+The npm Publish workflow can be triggered in two ways:
 1. **Automatically on push** to any branch (runs in dry-run mode for safety)
 2. **Manually via workflow_dispatch** with configurable parameters

-It performs a comprehensive NPM package release process including dependency management, version updates, building, testing, and publishing to NPM registries.
+It performs a comprehensive npm package release process including dependency management, version updates, building, testing, and publishing to npm registries.
 When triggered by push, it automatically runs in dry-run mode to prevent accidental publishing.

 ## Trigger